eisha99/sac/README.md

-# Kanban Board
+# Study Abroad Circle

 ## Functionality

-This is web applicatoin with a kanban board; every task can be in one of three states: to-do, done, doing.
-The board the divided into three columns, each marked with a step in the respective working state.
-Each user has their own kanban board and can create new tasks, move tasks to different states, or delete the tasks.
-Users can sign up, log in and log out.
+This is a website for "Study Abroad Circle", a platform where users can get more information about studying abroad, finding opportunities and guides (resources in the form of videos, blogs etc).
+The website has a welcome page which allows users to log in and log out.
+Then they have the options of exploring different pages namely home, resources, opportunities, chats and mentorship.

 ## File Structure

-The root directory contains the following files:
+These files are in the directory:

 - `test.py` contains the unittests.
 - `requirements.txt` contains the required packages for the project.